 Once footage is safely offloaded, it’s not a bad idea to mark the camera media with a piece of green tape and send it back to the camera it came from.

 The main array that you’ll put all your footage on needs to be sizable and speedy.
-Some people will even use a NAS with direct-attached-storage functionality to offload files on set and then plug it into the network when they arrive at the post facility.
-From there it will be transferred to shared storage for use by the editorial team.
-Back up to the main array first thing.
-You can copy from that to your shuttle drives simultaneously throughout the day.
+Only after the footage is transferred to the main array is it transferred to the various redundant shuttle drives.
+Backup to the main array always comes first.
+You can copy from that to your backup/shuttle drives simultaneously throughout the day.
 At day’s end if get a mag when everything is shutting down, you can copy from one card to all three locations (your shuttle drives and main array) all at once, but expect a performance hit of around 10%.
 Ultimately, one of those shuttle drives will go to the post house and be transferred to some sort of shared storage for use by the editorial team.

 “Burn-ins” may occasionally be requested.
 This is just metadata shown as text and ‘burnt in’ to your footage.
-It’s most often source timecode, file name and possibly even scene and take info.
+It’s most often source timecode, file or clip name and possibly/rarely even scene and take info.
 Workspace>Data Burn In is the panel where you configure this in Resolve.
 “Project” applies to the whole project and “Clip” to just that one clip.

 Camera reports, script supervisor’s notes, and sound notes head to post with the DIT’s drives containing original camera media and one-light transcodes.
 Pomfort has good material on their website detailing this if you want more information.

-Use CamelCase over the underscore _ to keep filenames shorter.
-It’s still quite readable and it makes the hyphens and underscores a more apparent organizational tool.
+Using CamelCase or _underscore in place of spaces is generally best practice.
+CamelCase is shorter, still quite readable, and it makes the hyphens and underscores a more apparent organizational tool.
 E.g. 20190808-TheProject-v01.
-I used to work with underscores and hyphens but found it easier to solely use hyphens as separators.
+I used to work more with underscores and hyphens but found it easier to solely use hyphens as separators.
 Again, seems like minutia, but doesn’t hurt to pick something and stay consistent.

-Production Name Day01-20190913 A_Cam A001 Proxies (if camera-generated, I’d put proxies here so they stay by their online counterpart) A002 B_Cam B001 Sound (dump of sound departments cards, possibly only at lunch or end of day.)
-Looks Reports (Dailies don’t necessarily need to go to editorial, but save them on local array & deliver to cloud or production team).
+Production Name Footage Day01-20190913 A_Cam A001 A002 Proxies (if camera-generated, I’d put proxies here so they stay by their online counterpart) B_Cam B001 B002 Sound (dump of sound departments cards, possibly only at lunch or end of day.)
+Looks Reports

 The filename is Camera, Mag Number, Clip Number, Month and Day, Random 2-letter Hash.
 It tries to obviate file name repetition.
 Reel names are one way to avoid conforming issues.
 For example this was a shot I created from camera A, mag 54, clip 38, December 14th.
 ADD reel names if they aren’t there already in Resolve.